M4GNV5/GSoC2018/README.md

 # GSoC 2018

 This repository acts as the "Work Product Submission" for my [Google Summer of Code](https://summerofcode.withgoogle.com/) 2018 project.
 [My project](https://summerofcode.withgoogle.com/projects/#4596557656096768) was implementing a register allocator for [libjit](https://www.gnu.org/software/libjit/).
 Register allocation is the process of determining which variables of a function reside in registers and which in memory.
-Often a non optimal, but fast allocation is preferred in JIT compilers as compilation time adds to execution time.
+While working on my GSoC project I also wrote [a paper](https://i.m4gnus.de/registerallocation.pdf) which explains the theory behind writing a graph coloring based register allocator.

-All my commits done during GSoC as well as the code changed can be [viewed here](https://github.com/M4GNV5/libjit/compare/pre-gsoc...M4GNV5:gsoc)
+**All my commits done during GSoC as well as the code changed can be [viewed here](https://github.com/M4GNV5/libjit/compare/pre-gsoc...M4GNV5:gsoc)**

 ## Work summary
 - Implement computation of the liveness sets `UEVar`, `VarKill` and `LiveOut`.